HarvardOpenData/HODP-Docs/docs/style-guide.md

 ## Graphs
-All static graphs should be produced in R using ggplot or in Python using ggplot.
+All static graphs should be produced in R using ggplot or in Python using ggplot, or in plotly.
 We have specific standards for graph fonts, formatting, and colors.
 [This](https://github.com/HarvardOpenData/HODP-StyleGuide) will show you how to generate graphs that adhere to these standards in R, and [this](https://deepnote.com/project/b78569dd-8fe2-4351-b551-2db935360f0c#%2Fnotebook.ipynb) will show you the same for Python.

 Some tips on which types of charts to use when: